 McCollum handled the highest level of these cases while a prosecutor.
 Steve McCollum and Dan Hodgkinson have defended

 many, many more of these cases as defense attorneys.
-As this is being written McCollum Hodgkinson, PC has more than
+As this is being written McCollum Hodgkinson, PC has many pending

-That kind of experience is what is necessary for you when you are charged with a sex case.
+That kind of experience is what is necessary for you when sex allegations are made against you.
 Many attorneys

 know how to defend a run-of-the-mill case.
-Few know how to defend a sex case.
+Few know how to defend a sexual assault or child pornography case.